 - Food grease may be released through sewers or storm drains.
 In some cases, the trapped grease can cause the sewers to clog and subsequently a buildup of hydrogen sulfide gas can result.
 Very often, storm drain pipes lead directly to local water bodies with no treatment.
 There have also been a number of legal cases related to odors emanating from restaurants.
 In some cases the restaurant owners sought relief for their claims under their General Liability policies and the courts decided that restaurant odors did not fall under the intent of the pollution exclusion while other courts have decided that they do.

 - Pesticides or fertilizers used for outdoor terraces or gardens may eventually find their way onto neighboring properties and/or local water bodies.
 There was a recent case of a pest control company being fined for applying pesticides near food prep areas in restaurants.

 - Underground or aboveground storage tanks used for heating oils may leak and adversely impact the restaurant property or surrounding properties.

 - The restaurant locale may have been used as a commercial or light industrial facility in the past and the establishment may be situated on property that has been adversely impacted by previous occupants.

 - Restaurants may be at risk (from a compliance as well as reputational standpoint) if they are publicly exposed for being included in a group that gave their waste materials to entities that did not dispose of them properly.
 An example of this was when a disposal company in Philadelphia collected grease trap waste from various food establishments and rather than disposing of this grease properly, dumped approximately 570,000 gallons over a 4-year period into the municipal sewer systems.

-For more information on environmental exposures for restaurants, please contact us.
+For more information on pollution concerns for restaurants, please contact us.